Koziev/BinaryStars/README.md

 - **Acceleration with KD-Tree**: To achieve efficient nearest-neighbor searches, a [KD-Tree](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KDTree.html) data structure is employed.
 This reduces the search complexity significantly, enabling rapid identification of potential binary star systems.

+## Possible Improvements

+### 1. Refinement of Proper Motion Analysis
+The current implementation identifies candidate binary star systems by estimating the difference in their **proper motion vectors**.
+If this difference exceeds a certain threshold, the pair is discarded, assuming they are either unrelated stars passing nearby or affected by instrumental measurement errors.
+However, the threshold value for proper motion differences is currently arbitrary.
+A **more rigorous selection of this threshold**, potentially based on statistical analysis or machine learning techniques, could significantly improve the **recall** of the algorithm, ensuring that more true binary systems are correctly identified.

+### 2. Enhanced Image Generation
+When generating links to sky images, the **scale parameter** (field of view) is not always optimized, often resulting in an excessively large field of view that dilutes the visual representation of the binary system.
+To address this:
+- **Dynamic Scaling**: Implement a dynamic scaling algorithm to adjust the field of view based on the physical separation of the stars.
+- **Star Annotation**: Enhance the images by programmatically marking the positions of the candidate stars.
+This would require downloading the image and overlaying annotations, such as circles or labels, to highlight the stars of interest.

+### 3. Alternative Approaches
+The current method relies on spatial proximity and proper motion analysis to identify binary star candidates.
+However, more sophisticated approaches can be explored to improve detection accuracy.
+For example, the techniques described in [Gaia DR3 Detectability of Unresolved Binary Systems](https://arxiv.org/html/2404.14127v1) leverage advanced statistical and machine learning methods to identify unresolved binary systems in Gaia data.
+Incorporating such approaches could enhance the robustness and precision of the search algorithm, particularly for systems where traditional methods may fall short.